LoggiExp/FrontendExercises/Esercizio comandi git/README.md

-this is an ecercise for git commands
+this is an exercise for git commands